juliomotol/lapiv/README.md

 ]
 ```

-> Don't forget to add the `version` parameter for the prefix.
+> Don't forget to add the `version` parameter in the prefix.

 ### `query_string` Method